Binge Drinking is a Serious Health Hazard

-The Vulnerable Groups
+The Vulnerable Groups for binge drinking

 This significant increase in alcohol consumption among certain social classes highlights the growing problem of binge drinking.
 Health organizations define binge drinking as five or more drinks for men and four or more drinks for a woman.
 The binge-drinking episode can occur anywhere; at a party, at home, or a bar crawl.
 However, the drinking must occur in 1 continuous period.

 These figures may appear surprisingly low, majorly due to the prevalent drinking culture in the United States.
 The easy availability of alcohol and its frequent use in social gatherings enable people to consume more.
 This increase in alcohol consumption may be linked with several physical health problems, higher mortality rates, and lower age expectancy.
 These health consequences are more rapidly visible in people with lower socio-economic backgrounds.

 The Relationship Between Socioeconomic Status and Drinking Problem

 Poverty and drinking often support each other.
 Researchers have discovered that the drinking problem is more significant in poor neighborhoods.
 Also, a study of the gender difference reveals that men are more prone to drinking problems than women.
 However, the growing modernization is decreasing this gap.

 The association between social class and race may also play a predictive role in this interaction.
 Researches that studied race as a variable suggests that, in societies with wealth inconsistencies associated with race, the lower fortunate group suffered more greatly with binging and drinking.
 The results showed a significant connection between the poorer Hispanic and Black communities near wealthy, white communities.